-- You can invest up to the IRS's annual contribution limit.
-Contributions are based on a calendar year.
-The contribution limits for 2023 are \$3,850 for Single and \$7,750 for Family coverage.
-If you're age 55 or older, you are allowed to make an extra \$1,000 contribution each year. - Washington College contributes \$500 (employee only) / \$1,000 (family) towards the HSA.
+- You can invest up to the IRS's annual (calendar year) contribution limits.
+The contribution limits for 2025 are \$4,300 for Single and \$8,550 for Family coverage.
+If you are age 55 or older, you are allowed to make an extra \$1,000 contribution each year.
+Annual contribution limits include Washington College's contribution. - Washington College contributes \$500 (employee only) / \$1,000 (family) towards the HSA.
 The amount is funded during your first month of enrollment and is prorated for new hires.
 The amount is included in IRS maximums. - The contributions grow tax-free and come out tax-free as long as you utilize the funds for approved services based on the IRS Publication 502, (medical, dental, vision expenses and over-the-counter medications). - Your unused contributions roll over from year to year and can be taken with you if you leave your current job. - If you use the money for non-qualified expenses, then the money becomes taxable and subject to a 20% excise tax penalty (like in an IRA account). - There is no penalty for distributions following death, disability (as defined in IRC 72), or attainment of Medicare eligibility age, but taxes would apply for non-qualified distributions. - If your healthcare expenses are more than your HSA balance, you need to pay the remaining cost another way, such as a credit card or personal check.
 But save your receipts in case you are ever audited!
 You can request reimbursement later, after you have accumulated more money in your account.